-Address and fix major drainage issues from a very steep backyard that sloped towards house.
-Define growing spaces and privacy areas using earthworks that would hold water effectively and redistribute it efficiently.
+Address and fix major drainage issues from a steep backyard that slopes towards the house.
+Define growing spaces and using earthworks that infiltrate water effectively and build soil (Swales and terraces).

-1.3 acre suburban yard with extreme slope in Walton, KY
+1.3 acre suburban/ rural edge property in Walton, KY

 Excavate drainage canals, french drain systems, and diversion earthworks to redirect problematic flooding areas